Contents

 The Pathless Path is experimenting on your own to find a life you want to live vs “getting ahead” on a script others follow – embracing uncertainty & discomfort vs planning/conforming.

-The Default Path is a “script” of decisions and accomplishments needed to be seen as a successful adult.
-For example good grades -> good job -> own a home -> have a family.
+The default path is a “script” of decisions and accomplishments needed to be seen as a successful adult.
+For example good grades -> good job -> own a home -> have a family

 (From Paul Millerd’s Book The Pathless Path)